mktrm/cs426-fall23/index.md

 Updated Office Hours on BrightSpace (See [Course Calendar](https://purdue.brightspace.com/d2l/le/calendar/832199/home/list){:target="_blank"}).

 ## Prerequisite
 The formal prerequisite is Undergraduate level CS 35400 [may be taken concurrently] or Undergraduate level ECE 46900 or Undergraduate level EE 46900 (minimum grade of C).
 However, to complete the assignments in this course, you will need to be able to write code in Python, C, and (some) C++, and have some understanding of x86 assembly, JavaScript, PHP, and SQL.
-We will not teach these in lecture; you are expected to learn them on your own or ask for help in section or office hours.
+We will not teach these in lecture; you are expected to learn them on your own or ask for help in office hours.

 ## Textbook